 Worried about juggling study and extra-curriculars?
 In this post, elite pole-vaulter Anastasia shares her tips for hitting the heights in her sport and her HSC results.

-In this post, elite pole-vaulter, Matrix alumnus, and St Paul’s Grammar School graduate Anastasia Williams shares her time management tips to win gold in sport and 97.05 ATAR.
+In this post, elite pole-vaulter, Matrix alumnus, and St Mary’s Senior High School graduate Anastasia Williams shares her time management tips to win gold in sport and 97.05 ATAR.

 |Table: Anastasia’s results|